The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Concluding remarks

 \section{Concluding remarks}

-For each of the function classes $Q_{m,L}$, $F_{m,L}$, and $S_{m,L}$, we have provided (i) efficient methods for computing the convergence rate $\rho$ and noise sensitivity $\gamma$ for a broad class of first-order methods, and (ii) Near-Pareto-optimal first-order algorithm designs, each with a single tunable parameter that directly trades off $\rho$ versus $\gamma$.
+For $Q_{m,L}$ and $F_{m,L}$, we provided (i) efficient methods for computing the convergence rate and noise sensitivity for a broad class of first-order methods, and (ii) first-order algorithms designs, each with a single tunable parameter that directly trades off convergence rate and sensitivity to additive gradient noise.

-An interesting future direction is to explore adaptive versions of these algorithms, for example where the parameter $\rho$ is increased over time.
-We showed in \cref{fig:simulation_quadratics} that a hand-tuned piecewise constant version of RHB can match both Nesterov's lower bound and the gradient lower bound in the asymptotic regime, so more sophisticated adaptive schemes such as those described in \cref{sec:background} might also work.

-It may also be possible to adjust parameters continually (rather than in a piecewise fashion), but proving the convergence of adaptive algorithms is generally more challenging.
+An interesting future direction is exploring adaptive versions of these algorithms, where the parameter $r$ is varied over time.
+We showed in \cref{fig:simulation_quadratics} that a hand-tuned piecewise constant version of RHB can match both Nesterov's lower bound and the gradient lower bound, so more sophisticated adaptive schemes such as those described in \cref{sec:background} might also work.
+One could also adjust parameters continually, but proving the convergence of adaptive algorithms is generally more challenging.
 For example, the well-known ADMM algorithm is often tuned adaptively to improve transient performance, even when convergence guarantees only hold for fixed parameters~\cite[\S3.4.1.]{boyd_admm}.
 Nevertheless, LMI-based approaches have been successfully used to prove convergence of algorithms with time-varying parameters~\cite{diss_ICML,fazlyab}.

 Another interesting open question is whether our analysis is tight.
-For the function class $F_{m,L}$, our bounds depend on the lifting dimension $\ell$, and it is an open question how large $\ell$ needs to be in order to obtain tight bounds on $\rho$ and $\gamma$.
+For $F_{m,L}$ (\cref{thm:lmi_cvx}), our bounds depend on $\ell$.
+It is unknown (i) how large $\ell$ needs to be in order to obtain the tightest possible bounds on convergence rate and sensitivity, and (ii) whether \cref{thm:lmi_cvx} always produces tight bounds as $\ell\to\infty$.